KumailP/ai-report-parser/backend/README.md

 - The prompt can be summarized, right now it's quite detailed which may increase the input tokens
 - The standard positions are injected in the prompt
 - The LLM is forbidden from creating custom financial positions
-- The LLM returns 'excluded_positions', this is useful to check the accuracy and understand the model's thinking process i.e. why it rejected certain positions
+- The LLM returns 'excluded_positions', this is useful to check the accuracy and understand the model's thinking process i.e. why it rejected certain positions.
+They are not currently persisted in the DB.
 - We may consider using a network request instead of using the OpenAI SDK, this would be helpful if we want to extend support for multiple LLM models
 - We may consider using the completions.parse API instead of compeltions.create API, although our curent implementation returns a structured JSON.
 I need to look further at the OpenAI API documentation to better understand the differences.
 #### 4. Database Modelling